cristianmatache/machine_learning_emotion_rec/README.md

 python3 main.py
 ```

 1 -> either 'tree' or 'forest', which decides which algorithm you want to apply on the data.
-The algorithm will run o a single process.
+The algorithm will run on a single process.
 ```
 python3 main.py tree
 python3 main.py forest